eireksten/jspatterns/README.md

 One solution is to create a layout component that spans the whole notebook, containing both subcomponents (or possibly with the button as a third component).
 The button should then emit an event when a new note is to be created, and the super component could create a new note when this happens.
 This component would in effect be the whole app, so you could alternatively use app.js to handle this event.

-Another solution is to introduce a notelist model (see below) that contains both a reference to all notes and the one that is selected.
-When the selected note changes, the note component should update itself based on the data in the new related model.
+Another solution is to allow a notelist model (see below) to contain a reference to the currently selected note.
+When the selected note changes, it should trigger an event and the note component should update itself based on the data in the new related model.
 Adding a new note would then be as simple as creating a new model and selecting it in the note list model.

 #### Maintaining a list of notes